sliverc/rbtree/README.rst

 Bound: cx##_insert

 Insert the node into the tree.
-This function might replace the root node (tree).
-If an equal node exists in the tree, the node will not be added and will still be RB_WHITE.
+This function might replace the root node (*tree*).
+If an equal node exists in the tree, the node will not be added and will still be in its initialized state.

 The bound function will return 0 on success.